splvm/os-meetup/README.md

 ## Annoucement
+- **8/26/2022** Lab 4: Traps has been updated. please use this [link](https://classroom.github.com/a/mDY-hoQC) to clone your private repo.
+Please remember that NEVER share code publically and NEVER make the repo public.
+The first lab is due on 📅 Saturday 9/17/2022.
+You can directly git push to your repo to submit your lab assignment.
 - **8/20/2022** 📢 We have extended the deadline for Lab 3 pgtbl to **Aug 27th**.
 As usual, we will release the next lab, lab 4 Traps, by EOD today, which is now due at Sep 17th.
 - **8/19/2022** 📢 Guest Demo
   1. We are delighted to announce that **Michael Qiu** is going to giave a **demo on setting up GDB for xv6 on Mac and WSL** at os-meetup on 8/20/2022 . <br />